avcton/avcton.github.io/content/Resources/NS-3.md

+---
+date: 2024-11-11
+description: A comprehensive guide to installing and running NS-3, a network simulator, using manual methods or Docker containers.
+---

 NS-3 is a discrete-event network simulator used for research and education in networking.
 It is the successor to NS-2, providing a more modular and efficient framework for simulating networks.
 NS-3 offers better support for wireless networks, IPv6, and improved performance compared to NS-2.

 There are two options to install ns-3: